middleware-labs/laravel-apm/README.md

 To install the package, follow these steps:

+1. Install Middleware Host Agent (If not already installed), see our [Installation Guide.](https://docs.middleware.io/agent-installation/overview)

-1. Install the package using Composer:
+2. Install the package using Composer:

    ```bash
    composer require Middleware/laravel-apm
    ```

+3. Install Opentelemetry extension:
+    ```bash
+    sudo pecl install channel://pecl.php.net/opentelemetry-1.0.0beta3
+    ```

+4. Add the extension to your php.ini file.
+    - To find loaded php.ini file, run:
+        ```bash
+        php --ini
+        ```
+    - You'll see file path under "Loaded Configuration File:" attribute.
+    - Add following lines in the file:
+        ```bash
+        [opentelemetry]
+        extension=opentelemetry.so
+        ```
+    - Verify if extension is installed:
+        ```bash
+        php -m | grep opentelemetry
+        ```

-2. Add the service provider to the `providers` array in `config/app.php`:
+5. Add the service provider to the `providers` array in `config/app.php`:

     ```bash
     'providers' => [